Andrew Stephenson: Constituency campaigns

 Stephenson has campaigned for more funding for local NHS services.
 In 2014, a new Health Centre opened in Colne and a new Accident and Emergency Department at Airedale Hospital.
 In 2023, the Health Secretary announced that Airedale Hospital would be totally rebuilt and paid tribute to Stephenson and other local MPs.
 Meanwhile, more than £60 million of improvements have been made at Burnley General Teaching Hospital, including the £15 million Phase 8 development which opened in 2019.

 In response to the 2020 COVID-19 pandemic, Stephenson spent over 1,000 hours volunteering with the North West Ambulance Service and as a COVID-19 vaccinator.
 In March 2021, whilst working as a volunteer vaccinator at Blackburn Cathedral, Stephenson vaccinated Deputy Speaker of the House of Commons Nigel Evans MP.
 In June 2022, he received the Queen Elizabeth II Platinum Jubilee Medal for his NHS volunteering.

 Stephenson has secured the visits of number of high-profile politicians to Pendle during his time as the MP.
 As Prime Minister David Cameron visited Hope Technology in Barnoldswick in 2013, ACDC in Barrowford in 2015, and Silentnight in Barnoldswick for a Q&A with the workforce in 2016.
 Prime Minister Rishi Sunak visited the Pendle Hippodrome Theatre in Colne in 2023.
 He also had then-Mayor of London Boris Johnson pulling pints in the Alma Inn in Colne in 2015.

 In 2019, he took part in a Charity Sleep out on top of Pendle Hill to raise money for a local homelessness charity.

 Post politics he has focused on healthcare, serving as the Chair of the University Hospitals of Morecambe Bay NHS Trust, as well as Chairing the Health, Care and Life Sciences Research Group Advisory Board or policy institute Curia.
 He is also the public affairs lead for Leeds-based Tarleton Communications, whose clients are largely in the science sector: life sciences, medtech, bio-tech, science parks and engineering.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Stephenson has been appointed as Managing Partner at Polaris Partners, Public Affairs Lead at both Taleron and Desmos, a senior advisor at Curia's Health, and Chair of the Care and Life Sciences Research Group at University Hospitals of Morecambe Bay NHS Foundation Trust.